Skip to content

 Helps Build Muscle Strength and Endurance

 Hybrid training can help build both muscle strength and endurance.
-A study published in the Journal of Environmental Research & Public Health found that a group of older adults who did a hybrid workout had greater muscle endurance than those who just did cardio or strength workouts alone.
+A study published in the Journal of Environmental Research & Public Health found that older adults who did a hybrid workout had greater muscle endurance than those who just did cardio or strength workouts alone.

 Increases Bone Density